Sage/carbon/docs/guides/handlers.md

   ]

   // as well as importing the new registry, this function is the only thing we
-  // have modified, we obtain any relevant handler, and call it with the default links get renderFooterLinks() {
+  // have modified, we obtain any relevant handlers, and call them with the default links get renderFooterLinks() {
     let links = this.footerLinks;